 Dr. Alan R. Lindemann, an obstetrician and a former clinical associate professor at the University of North Dakota, says, “Two things you need to know about high heels and pregnancy.
 First, relaxin, a hormone that your body produces to soften joints in your pelvis, also softens all the other joints in your body, including your knees, ankles, hips, and back.
 Second, high heels change the way your heels, ankles, knees, pelvis, and back respond to walking, leading to physiological abnormalities in all these joints.”
 As such, wearing heels during pregnancy is not advisable, as it can harm you and your baby.
 However, if you absolutely must, then keep the following tips in mind:

-• At parties or outings, avoid walking or standing for longer durations in high heels.
+- When wearing high heels at parties or outings, avoid walking and long hours of standing during pregnancy.
 If you have to wear them to get the perfect look, try to sit around most of the time.

 Most women consider high heels a stylish must-have to keep up with pregnancy fashion; however, wearing heels while pregnant is not advised.
-High heels may inhibit normal walking motion and reduce blood flow to the extremities, despite the lack of scientific evidence linking them to varicose veinsiXA condition characterized by dilated and enlarged veins, commonly seen in legs and feet during pregnancy.
-Wearing heels for an extended period can strain muscles and ligaments, adding to the common cramping and aches during pregnancy.
+High heels may inhibit normal walking motion and reduce blood flow to the extremities, despite the lack of scientific evidence linking them to varicose veinsiA condition characterized by dilated and enlarged veins, commonly seen in legs and feet during pregnancy.
+Wearing heels for an extended period can strain muscles and ligaments, leading to body aches in pregnancy.
 They may also increase your chance of a miscarriage due to trauma by contributing to unintentional trips and falls.
-High heels should be substituted with lower, more supportive heels or avoided altogether during pregnancy to avoid complications.
+It is best you substitute high heels with lower, more supportive heels or avoid them altogether during pregnancy to avoid complications.

 Frequently Asked Questions